 That coverage gap may be bad news if you live near:

-- A wildfire zone
+A wildfire zone.

 Your geography can increase your risk of facing a catastrophe.
 And that means you could find yourself without coverage at the moment you need it most.